l3wl3w00/DeepLearningHf/README.md

 # Deep Learning Class (VITMMA19) Project Work template

-[Complete the missing parts and delete the instruction parts before uploading.]

 ## Submission Instructions

-[Delete this entire section after reading and following the instructions.]

-### Project Levels

-**Basic Level (for signature)**
-*   Containerization
-*   Data acquisition and analysis
-*   Data preparation
-*   Baseline (reference) model
-*   Model development
-*   Basic evaluation

-**Outstanding Level (aiming for +1 mark)**
-*   Containerization
-*   Data acquisition and analysis
-*   Data cleansing and preparation
-*   Defining evaluation criteria
-*   Baseline (reference) model
-*   Incremental model development
-*   Advanced evaluation
-*   ML as a service (backend) with GUI frontend
-*   Creative ideas, well-developed solutions, and exceptional performance can also earn an extra grade (+1 mark).

 ### Data Preparation

 **Important:** You must provide a script (or at least a precise description) of how to convert the raw database into a format that can be processed by the scripts.